Blackheath tunnel repair work

 Alternative travel

-• The Greenwich line will have six trains per hour in the off peak (including Southeastern and Thameslink services), and six to seven trains per hour in the peak.
+• The Woolwich Line will have six trains per hour in the off peak (including SE and GTR services) and up to eight trains per hour in the peak.

 Buses

-• There will be no rail replacement bus service as there are several TfL buses.
+• There will be no replacement bus service as there are several TfL buses

 • The Superloop 3 express (limited stop) bus route runs from Thamesmead to Bromley North via Abbey Wood, Bexleyheath, and Sidcup train stations.
-There are four to six buses an hour and ticket acceptance will be in place.
+There are four to six buses an hour.

 Accessible travel

-Customers who need accessible travel between Blackheath and Charlton can take a taxi.
+Customers with a valid ticket who need accessible travel between Blackheath and Charlton can take a taxi.
 The cost will be covered by Southeastern.

 You can also book Passenger Assist in the usual way – full details are available on our accessible travel page.